sadol/edu/README.md

-Solution to exercises for different languages and tools.
+Solutions to exercises for different languages and tools.